Structure of policy debate: 1NR

 The First Negative Rebuttal (1NR) is the third speech given by the negative team, the fifth speech in the round, given by the first negative speaker.

 Because it is the second part of the negative block, it usually takes arguments not covered by the 2NC.
 The 1NR can also take arguments which the 2NC did not finish answering or which the 2NC realizes that it accidentally dropped during the cross-examination.

 The 1NR undoubtedly has the most preparation time of any speech given in the debate.
 It can often start prepping during the 2AC, and always has whatever prep time is taken for the 2NC, the 2NC, and the cross-examination of the 2NC to prepare (after cross-examining the 2AC).
 This amounts to a minimum of 11 minutes in high school and 12 minutes in college even if no preparation time is taken for the 2NC (rare).
 Theoretically, the 1NR could spend a few minutes preparing and then give the speech (subvocally) twice before having to speak.

 As a result, the 1NR will often answer the 2AC arguments which are more preparation intensive (arguments to which the negative does not already have prescripted blocks).
 Although the 1N is the first speaker to be done with speeches in the round, a good 1N will continue to flow the rest of the speeches to protect the 2NR and retain a more accurate flow to have more information for future rounds.

 1AR

 The First Affirmative Rebuttal (1AR) is the first rebuttal speech given by the affirmative, the sixth speech in the round.

 The 1AR must respond to the entirety of the negative block.
 The ratio of negative block time to 1AR time is 5:00 in high school and 5:2 in college.
 A 1AR may make strategic concessions or undercover certain positions to gain a time trade off to compensate for this apparent inequity.
 The 1AR is also in many ways a shadow speech for the 2AR and the community consensus between what constitutes shadow coverage and what leaves legitimate room for 2AR extrapolation is still contested.

 Almost all judges will allow the 1AR to read new pieces of evidence and make new arguments, especially in response to new arguments during the negative block.
+However, it is generally frowned upon to bring up new arguments in the rebuttals, because the opposing team may not have enough time to respond to all arguments.